 Accelerators are people too!
 Do you like the Managing Director and accelerator staff?
 If not, how are you going to spend 3+ months together?

-Every VC would tell you how important is the match between the CEO and VC.
+Every VC would tell you how important the match between the CEO and VC is.
 This is because they get to work together in the boardroom for years.
-Now lets do the math.
-If you do a board meeting every 6 weeks for 5 years, thats 43 days of half-day meetings.
-Assume you spend another 43 days together over 5 years (thats a big over-estimate, but thats fine).
-Thats 86 not even full days — still less than the time you would spend with the Managing Director and staff at an accelerator.
+However, the match with the staff at an accelerator is even more critical.
+Let’s do the math: If you conduct a board meeting every 6 weeks for 5 years, that’s 43 days of half-day meetings.
+Even if you met twice this much, that’s fewer than 86 work days—still less than the amount of time you would spend with the Managing Director and staff at an accelerator.

 Make sure you know and like the people you will work with.

 6. You are clear on the value

 In the same way that no two universities are the same, no two accelerators are alike.
 This isn’t an indication of good or bad, but rather different.
 How different?
 Well, that’s the whole point—do your homework and find out.

 The last thing you want is to go in thinking you are going to get something and then come out without it.
 Be direct and specific—whatever you are looking for, ask during the interview process, “Would I get X out of your accelerator?”

 Remember, any interview is a two-way street.
 And if the accelerator is not willing to answer your questions during the interview process, well, it’s probably not a great accelerator for you.

 7. You understand the offer terms